FHA Home Loan

 There is a maximum amount you can borrow from FHA lenders.

-The FHA loan limits vary in different counties and depend on the county your prospective home lies in and the median house prices in the state your future home is in.
-FHA mortgage limits are one of the cons of FHA home loans, as it puts a restriction to the property type you can acquire.
+The FHA loan limits vary in different counties.
+It depends on the county your prospective home lies in and the median house prices in the state your future home is in.
+FHA mortgage limits are one of the cons of FHA home loans, as it puts a restriction to the property cost you can acquire.

 Benefits of FHA Loans